 Throughout this post, I will use the term “activities” to include everything students do outside of the classroom, including clubs, sports, community service, religious activities, and work experience.
 Many students have asked me if it will “look better on a college application” if they do one activity versus another.
 The truth is that it doesn’t really matter what you do, as long as you’re doing something and demonstrating an ongoing, in-depth commitment to it.

 When deciding which activities to pursue, the most important question to ask yourself is, “What do I enjoy doing?”
 After all, if you’re going to devote a significant amount of time to something, you might as well have fun in the process.
 If possible, you should take on a leadership role in an activity, as this suggests that you are responsible and have good communication and organizational skills.
 Additionally, being a leader indicates that you are capable of guiding and managing your peers.
 Colleges are interested in this because they want to admit students who will become leaders on their campuses.

-Another reason students might not participate in school or community activities is because they have to work or have family obligations, such as taking care of younger siblings.
+Another reason students might not participate in school or community activities is because they have to work or have family obligations.
+Such as taking care of younger siblings.
 Believe it or not, those are activities, too!
-Again, colleges like to see that you’ve made a long-term committment to something and that you are responsible, and what better demonstrates that than maintaining a job or helping your family?
+Again, colleges like to see that you’ve made a long-term commitment to something and that you are responsible.
+And what better demonstrates that than maintaining a job or helping your family?

 As with your transcript, you have control over the kind of story your activities tell, and you should give some thought to what you want your story to say.
 If you find yourself coming home after school everyday and doing nothing more than your homework, ask yourself is there’s a better way you could be spending your time.
 Not only might you find something impressive to put on your college applications, you also might discover something you really enjoy.